BinaryReader: ReadString

 Remarks

 The string is stored in the stream with the number of encoded bytes preceding the actual string data.
-The bytes are not the typical 4 bytes as is used by VB when representing the length of the string.
-The bytes represent a value encoded as 7bits per byte.
+The bytes are not the typical 4 bytes as is used by Visual Basci when representing the length of the string.
+The bytes represent a value encoded as 7 bits per byte.
 While the next read byte has the high bit set (&H80), then the following byte is also part of the length value.
 For each byte read, first 7 bits of that byte is pushed out 7 bits multiplied by the current byte number - 1 in the sequence.
 This is not the normal shifting of the current sum of the values.
 Each read byte must be shifted left individually, as each byte represents a higher set of bits in the resulting number.

 We AND the byte with &H3f because we only want the lower 7 bits.